 Book editors do a lot more than just read and edit raw manuscripts.
 They are a key part of the chain of command in publishing and have a lot of influence over which books get published and which ones don't.

 If you love books and love to read, a job as an editor can be a dream come true.
-But be advised that much of a book editor’s time is spent sifting through manuscripts that will never see the light of day.
+However, be advised that much of a book editor’s time is spent sifting through manuscripts that never will see the light of day.
 You have to be OK with reading a lot of bad writing in order to find the few gems.

 Duties and Responsibilities

 One of the most important things book editors do is acquire books for publication.
-Usually, they or an editorial assistant read manuscripts submitted by writers (some solicited, most unsolicited) and, based on their knowledge of a genre and its potential market, determine whether the work is a good fit for their publishing house.
+Usually, they or editorial assistants read manuscripts submitted by writers (some solicited, most unsolicited) and, based on their knowledge of a genre and its potential market, determine which works are a good fit for their publishing house.

-Although an editor’s fate isn’t entirely dependent on how many bestsellers are delivered, the people who get ahead in the book publishing field almost always have some big-name books under their belt.
+Although an editor’s fate isn’t entirely dependent on how many bestsellers are delivered, the people who get ahead in the book publishing field almost always have some popular books under their belts.

 Relationships With Authors

 Another important aspect of a book editor’s job is cultivating relationships with authors.
-Book editors are ultimately looking to discover new talent, publish them as unknowns, and then continue working with them as they build a bigger audience.
+Book editors often are looking to discover new talent, publish them as unknowns, and then continue working with them as they build bigger audiences.